wangziqi2013/wangziqi2013.github.io/_posts/2023-02-11-redis-notes.markdown

 ### The Dict Object

 Dictionary objects lie at the central of Redis as the database itself is implemented as a `struct dict` object.
+The struct is defined in `dict.h` and implemented in `dict.c` and it is quite simple.
+The `dict` object merely implements a standard chained hash table with incremental rehashing.

 ### Disabling Persistence